 - Specify theRouting Preferenceto use with service connections.You can specify network preferences to use either your organization’s network, or the Prisma Access network, to process the service connection traffic.

 Changing the Prisma Access service connection routing method requires a thorough understanding of your organization’s topology and routing devices, along with an understanding of how Prisma Access routing works.
-We recommend that you read the Routing Preferences for Service Connection Traffic section carefully before changing the routing method from the default setting.
+We recommend that you read Routing for Service Connection Traffic carefully before changing the routing method from default.

 - Default—Prisma Access uses default routing in its internal network.